solasuo/SoftwareDevelopmentMethods/Documentation/testingReport.md

 Testing the BloodecodeApplication class was tried, with mocks and without, but no sensible solution was found.
 Therefore, the app class lowers the test coverage a bit.

-The functions mentoned in requirementSpecification were tried with different types of input.
-All commands mentioned in README.md were tested with jar file.
+The functions mentioned in [requirements specification](https://github.com/solasuo/SoftwareDevelopmentMethods/blob/main/Documentation/requirementSpecification.md) were tried with different types of input.All commands mentioned in [README](https://github.com/solasuo/SoftwareDevelopmentMethods/blob/main/README.md) function with a repository copied from Github.

 The application was written on a Linux device with Ubuntu 18.04 (University of Helsinki Cubbli distribution).
-Jar (6th week version) was downloaded from Github and tried on a Windows 10 device.
+Jar (6th week version) was downloaded from Github as per [user manual](https://github.com/solasuo/SoftwareDevelopmentMethods/blob/main/Documentation/userManual.md) and tried on a Windows 10 device.
 Unsurprisingly, the application did not run because the device had Java 8 installed.
-However, course requirements did not expect the app to work on a Windows device or with Java 8.
+However, the final jar ran normally on a Linux device and course requirements did not expect the app to work on a Windows device or with Java 8.